franciscop/htemplate/README.md

-## Small example
+## Example

-First, your html:
+To see other examples go to `/examples/index.html` in your browser and other examples will be shown.
+Your html:

 ```html
 <div class="food"></div>